The Dirt on Spring Cleaning + Products

 Fragrance is a BIG ONE!

-including carcinogens, allergens, respiratory irritants, endocrine disruptors, neurotoxic chemicals, and environmental toxicants.
+Just about every household product that we use daily has. synthetic scents or “fragrances” represent an unidentified mixture of ingredients, including carcinogens, allergens, respiratory irritants, endocrine disruptors, neurotoxic chemicals, and environmental toxicants.
 You can find these artificial scents in all kinds of body care and cosmetic products, as well as candles, air fresheners, cleaning materials, and laundry detergents.

-at least 3,000 ingredients that companies could use to form a product’s scent.
+In general, there at least 3,000 ingredients that companies could use to form a product’s scent.
 According to the online “Transparency List” put out by the International Fragrance Association, an industry trade group.
 It may seem unbelievable, but the FDA does not even require fragrance and cosmetic makers to disclose exactly what they are using to scent products.
 If companies are using truly natural ingredients, then why be shy?
 Many will say that their formulas are proprietary, and they don’t want other companies copying them.
 The FDA website also states how the agency cannot legally require companies to warn about allergens in cosmetics like they do with food.

 Why would companies continue to use synthetic scents if they’re so bad for our health?
 The answer is straightforward — they are cheaper.
 Synthetic scents can be extremely cheap to give everything from shampoo to lotion to candles a desirable scent.
 Unfortunately, just because you enjoy a scent doesn’t mean it’s good for you.
 Source